-When I discovered I was pregnant I also discovered a new language.
+When I discovered I was pregnant I also discovered a new language and new exercises for 2nd trimester which has to be done for the welfare of both mother and the child.
 Below is a selection of terms and acronyms (often used in online speak!) that I have discovered during my journey.

 AF – Aunt Flo (period)

 Ovulation – the release of an egg in a woman which happens once a month

 Conception – the joining of the egg and the sperm

 BFP – Big Fat Positive (refers to a positive pregnancy test)